opensearch-project/documentation-website/_security/configuration/disable-enable-security.md

 ## Removing the Security plugin

-If you want to remove the Security plugin in your OpenSearch instance without changing your configuration settings in `opensearch.yml`, use the following steps.
+While using the Security plugin is always recommended, if you do need to completely remove the Security plugin from your OpenSearch instance, you can take the following steps:

 1. Delete the `plugins/opensearch-security` folder on all nodes.
 1. Delete all `plugins.security.*` configuration entries from `opensearch.yml`.